 Required documentation for incoming professional flight students:

 - Must bring an original birth certificate (with the raised seal) and a government-issued photo identification or your current passport to Camp War Eagle/SOS.
 The Transportation Security Administration requires pilot schools to keep a copy on file for every student pilot.

 - Must obtain a FAA 1st Class Medical Certificate before classes begin.
 You will not be allowed to register for a flight block without a current medical certificate.
 Find an Aviation Medical Examiner (AME) in your area.
 Be sure you carefully proof all information on your student pilot certificate before leaving the physician’s office.
 Learn more about the FAA’s medical requirements.

 Transferring to Professional Flight

 Transfer students (external and internal) may enter the professional flight program during fall or spring semester only and will be accepted on a space-available basis as determined by the department chair.
 A minimum cumulative grade point average of 2.70 is required.
-You must meet with the professional flight advisor prior to transferring.
 If you are accepted, a minimum of six semesters are required to complete the professional flight degree.